 We believe our guide selection process offers a robust and transparent approach to guide recruitment, selection and subsequent work allocation.
 A fundamental principle of the approach is that it’s a two-way process; offering the potential guide the opportunity to learn as much about Wilderness as Wilderness learns about them.

-Potential guide applies either through referral from an existing guide or responding to website/other promotion.
+The potential guide applies either through a referral from an existing guide or responding to website/other promotion.

-A 2 day guide selection will take place twice a year, once in October and once in March.
-It is emphasised that the selection is a two-way process as outlined above.
+Twice a year Wilderness Scotland hosts a 2-day guide selection event.
+It is emphasised that selection is a two-way process as outlined above.
 At any point, a potential guide should feel free to leave the process if they don’t think guiding with Wilderness is for them.
-Likewsie, please don’t be offended if we don’t think you are the right fit for Wilderness Scotland.
-One day will be spent indoors providing an orientation to the company and guiding in general.
-The second day in the field with some of our senior guiding team.
+Likewise, please don’t be offended if we don’t think you are the right fit for Wilderness Scotland.

-The potential guide will receive recommendations on next steps.
+At the end of day 2, each guide candidate will have a review with the WS team and will receive recommendations on the next steps.
 These would likely be summarised as follows:

-The offer of work following these steps does very much depend upon volume of work available and availability of guides, hence it is not guaranteed.
-Our existing core guiding team will be given priority, however, we are in this for the long game and hopefully you are too!
+Trip availability for the initial season following recruitment is unknown and the offer of work following these steps does very much depend upon the volume of work available and availability of guides, hence it is not guaranteed.
+Our existing core guiding team will be given priority, however, we are in this for the long game and hopefully, you are too!

-Whilst the details below do not cover every element of the freelance Wilderness Guide role, they do provide a general overview of what you can expect from the role.
+Whilst the details below do not cover every element of the freelance Wilderness Guide role, they do provide a general overview of what you can expect.

-April – October is the mina season during which we run trips in Scotland and northern England with the majority of trips taking apace from May-September.
-Outside of this time we have very limited guiding work available.
+April – October is the main season during which we run trips in Scotland and northern England with the majority of trips taking apace from May-September.
+Outside of this time, we have very limited guiding work available.

 Wilderness Scotland guides are at the heart of the business.
-The success of any one trip depends upon many people, arguably none more so than the commitment and performance of the guide.
-We’re dedicated to achieving greater recognition for the guide community – as a profession which is respected by our clients and the wider tourism industry.
+The success of anyone trip depends upon many people, arguably none more so than the commitment and performance of the guide.
+We’re dedicated to achieving greater recognition for the guiding community – as a profession that is respected by our clients and the wider tourism industry.
 This recognition starts with doing the highest quality job on each and every trip – be that the first outing of the season or the last when you may well be running on empty.
 We expect our guides to be dedicated professionals and committed to the relentless pursuit of amazing client experiences.
-In return, we strive to offer working conditions which lead the way for the adventure travel industry.
+In return, we strive to offer working conditions that lead the way for the adventure travel industry.